sammi-turner/Blog/setting-forth-in-c.md

 * Feed cryptic error messages and unanswered questions into your search engine of choice.
 * Write non-trivial programs in C.
 * Experiment.
 Enjoy yourself!
+* Read the follow up to this post....